Got questions? Get in touch.

-Spain is a western European country that consists of the Peninsular Spain, located between the Atlantic Ocean and the Mediterranean Sea.
+Spain is the third largest country in western Europe, located between the Atlantic Ocean and the Mediterranean Sea.
 It also has two archipelagos and two separate autonomous cities in Northern Africa.

 The Spanish territories also include the Balearic Islands in the Mediterranean and the Canary Islands on the African Coast.

 The National Health Service of Spain has a wide network of hospitals and health centres located throughout the country.
 The health centres provide primary healthcare services that include family and GP services, nursing and paediatrics, social workers and physiotherapists.
 The healthcare centres are, in theory, located within fifteen minutes of a person’s place of residence.
 Additionally, if circumstances require, it is possible for the medical professionals to go to the patient’s residence.

 The healthcare system in Spain is considered to be very good.
 Spanish hospitals are modern and well-equipped.
 The doctors are also excellent.
 Although there are some differences in the policies of the Spanish and British health systems, generally speaking, they are quite similar.
 The biggest difference between the two is the role of the nurse.
 Spanish nurses are efficient and well-trained but they do not perform the way British nurses do; feeding and personal care in Spain are normally taken care of by the family of the patient.